 Multiplying radical expressions is not just a theoretical concept; it has practical applications in various fields, including physics, engineering, and computer science.
 Here are some real-world examples:

 - Physics: In physics, radical expressions are used to calculate the velocity, acceleration, and energy of objects in motion.
-For example, the kinetic energy of an object is given by the formula KE = (1/2)mv², where m is the mass and v is the velocity.
+Here's one way to look at it: the kinetic energy of an object is given by the formula KE = (1/2)mv², where m is the mass and v is the velocity.
 If the velocity is given as a radical expression, you may need to multiply radical expressions to calculate the kinetic energy.

 - Computer Science: In computer science, radical expressions are used in various algorithms and data structures, such as image processing and computer graphics.
-For example, the distance between two points in a 3D space is given by the formula d = √((x₂ - x₁)² + (y₂ - y₁)² + (z₂ - z₁)³).
+Here's one way to look at it: the distance between two points in a 3D space is given by the formula d = √((x₂ - x₁)² + (y₂ - y₁)² + (z₂ - z₁)³).
 If the coordinates of the points are given as radical expressions, you may need to multiply radical expressions to calculate the distance between the points.

 Tips for Success